For local resources,

 Sometimes in the helicopter pilot industry, it's all about who you know and not necessarily what or how much you know.

-The Unusually High Demand for Commercial Helicopter Pilots
+Is a Helicopter Pilot License Worth It?
+The High Demand for Commercial Helicopter Pilots

 Helicopter pilots are extraordinary people, period, end of story!
 Anyone who has completed the commercial piloting training and has earned enough flight hours to land their first job is an extraordinary person, cream-of-the-crop, elite.
-Professional helicopter pilots are in high demand, and it doesn't look like that's going to change any time soon.
+People to fill professional helicopter pilots jobs are in high demand, and it doesn't look like that's going to change any time soon.

 For the next 20 years, the aviation industry experts are predicting a massive shortage of helicopter pilots in the U.S. as well as globally.
 The demand for good helicopter pilots will continue to rise along with pilot salaries, benefits, and dream piloting jobs.